This Day In Music: February 13

 February 13, 2021 ~ Keyboardist, arranger, conductor Louis Clark passed away in Elyria, Ohio, USA ~ To pop audiences best known for his association with the Electric Light Orchestra, starting on the band's 1974 Eldorado album.
 Also present on subsequent albums such as A New World Record, Face The Music and Out Of The Blue conducting and assisting Jeff Lynne and Richard Tandy in writing arrangements.
 Has also worked with the Royal Philharmonic Orchestra, the English Pops Orchestra, Roy Orbison, Ozzy Osbourne, Roy Wood, Kiki Dee, Mike Berry, and Renaissance ~ Clark was born in 1947

 February 13, 2021 ~ Music critic, author Peter G Davis, full name Peter Graffam Davis, passed away in New York, New York, USA ~ Best known as music critic for the magazine New York from 1980 through 2007.
-Has also worked for The New York Times, Musical America, Opera News.
+Has also worked for the New York Times, Musical America, Opera News.
 Authored the book The American Opera Singer, released in 1997 ~ Davis was born in 1936

 February 13, 2021 ~ Singer Sydney Devine passed away in Ayr, UK ~ Considered by some as Scotland's most enduring entertainer akin to America's Lawrence Welk and Pat Boone and by others as perpetuator of Scottish cultural stereotypes.
-Active since the late 1950s with a three-decade career highlighted by successes such as I Can't Stop Loving You, Lovesick Blues, A Tear Fell, Forty Shades Of Green, The Tennessee Waltz, and Road To Dundee ~ Devine was born in 1940
+Active since the late-1950s with a three-decade career highlighted by successes such as I Can't Stop Loving You, Lovesick Blues, A Tear Fell, Forty Shades Of Green, The Tennessee Waltz, and Road To Dundee ~ Devine was born in 1940

 February 13, 2018 ~ Chylow Parker, commonly known as producer, DJ, rapper Chyskillz, passed away ~ Member of multi-platinum rap group Onyx, discovered by Run-DMC's Jam Master Jay and noted for their 1993 debut album Bacdafucup.
 Parker has collaborated, often as a producer, with rap, hip-hop, pop and rock artists including the Large Professor, Biohazard, Queen, Ice Cube, Shaquille O'Neal, LL Cool J, Public Enemy, Mic Geronimo, the Royal Flush, and Sticky Fingaz ~ Parker was born in 1969